Automating-GIS-processes/site/README.md

 [![Build Status](https://travis-ci.org/Automating-GIS-processes/2018.svg?branch=master)](https://travis-ci.org/Automating-GIS-processes/2018)

-Source documents for maintaining the [Automating GIS-processes course pages, year 2018](https://automating-gis-processes.github.io/2017/).
+Source documents for maintaining the [Automating GIS-processes course pages, year 2018](https://automating-gis-processes.github.io/2018/).

 The docs are written using a combination of [Sphinx](http://www.sphinx-doc.org/en/1.4.9/) and [Jupyter Notebooks](http://jupyter.org/).
 All the rst files for the lesson contents are located in [source/lessons](source/lessons) -folder and all notebooks are located in [source/notebooks](source/notebooks) folder.
-Build html pages are located in the [docs](docs/) -folder.
+Build html pages are located in a separate branch called [gh-pages]().

 ## License and terms of usage